yhoogstrate/segmentation-fold/README.md

 #### Prerequisites ####

-Segmentation-fold does **not** install on most systems of itself because it depends on two additional libraries.
+Segmentation-fold does **not** install on most systems of itself because it depends on two additional libraries and an installation library.

+	cmake
 	boost library (-test)
 	boost library (-xml)